TakeshiDaveau/scrabble-ddd/README.md

 - type DefinePlayersOrder = Game -> Game
 - type NextPlayer = Game -> Game

+### Word validation

+At this time we'll only provide french scrabble.
+To valide the word we'll use https://1mot.net/.

+Test if the `<h1>` ends with "n'est pas valide au scrabble" (KO) or "est valide au scrabble" (OK).

+In case of HTTP error the word is considered as invalid.

 ## Roadmap

 - [ ] Add the domain layer with Behaviour Driven Development